 Installing mainstream software applications without fully reading license agreements

-What does a computer virus do?
+What a computer virus does

 Some computer viruses are programmed to harm your computer by damaging programs, deleting files, or reformatting the hard drive.
 Others simply replicate themselves or flood a network with traffic, making it impossible to perform any internet activity.
 Even less harmful computer viruses can significantly disrupt your system’s performance, sapping computer memory and causing frequent computer crashes.